 (The second biggest flaw of the film is its title.
 Why Raiff decided to give such a thoughtful film a crude, obtuse name is baffling.
 I suppose it was a bit of irony, but it’s definitely a miss.
 The European release title, “Freshman Year,” is more generic but much more accurate.)

 I should admit some personal bias that might make me more sympathetic to the film: I had a very rough transition during my freshman year of college like Alex.
-My specific impulses and homesickness were not quite the same, but I felt a similar sense of detachment and self-pity.
+It was nothing like the thrilling bacchanal you typically see in pop culture.
+My specific impulses and homesickness were not quite the same as Alex’s, but I felt a similar sense of detachment and self-pity.
 I’ve never seen a film capture this specific feeling, so it was validating to see on screen.
 Even when Alex was off-putting, I at least empathized with his perspective.

-There’s just so much to love about Shithouse — in my eyes, a modern dramedy classic.
+Shithouse is an instant classic, rich and rewatchable.
 So much of the writing and timing and emotional texture are special.
 It’s a great debut for Raiff, whose career I will follow closely, even after sophomore effort Cha Cha Real Smooth is not quite so exhilarating and original.